The Beiderbecke Tapes

 The Beiderbecke Tapes is a two-part British television drama serial written by Alan Plater and broadcast in 1987.
-It is the second serial in The Beiderbecke Trilogy and stars James Bolam and Barbara Flynn as schoolteachers Trevor Chaplin and Jill Swinburne.When a tape recording of a conversation about nuclear waste inadvertently falls into Trevor's hands, Trevor and Jill find themselves being pursued by national security agents.
+It is the second serial in The Beiderbecke Trilogy and stars James Bolam and Barbara Flynn as schoolteachers Trevor Chaplin and Jill Swinburne.
+When a tape recording of a conversation about nuclear waste inadvertently falls into Trevor's hands, Trevor and Jill find themselves being pursued by national security agents.

 Plot

 Trevor Chaplin teaches woodwork and likes to listen to jazz.
 Jill Swinburne teaches English and wants to help save the planet.
 They live together and just want a quiet life.
 Then they meet John the barman who died but is much better now.
-John gives them a tape, which leads to meeting Dave the wimp, which results in their harassment by government security forces, their home being invaded, and their private lives used to discredit them at school.
+John gives them a tape, which leads to their meeting Dave the wimp, and which results in their harassment by government security forces.
+At the same time, the defrocked bank manager across the road denounces them to the headmaster of the school.
 They find out about The People's Front for the Liberation of West Yorkshire.
-The man with no name called Mr Peterson comes to see them.
-He is followed by the six men in grey suits.
 Jill goes to see The Oldest Suffragette in Town.
-Trevor and Jill go on a trip to Amsterdam with their class from "San Quentin High".
-Trevor and Jill meet The Honourable Order of Elks who are "looking for a bit of action".
-Eventually, the tapes are revealed as just a charade invented by shady government forces as part of a disinformation campaign.
+The man with no name called Peterson comes to see them.
+Later, six men in grey suits search the house.
+Trevor and Jill had been backmailed by Mr Wheeler into joining the school trip to Amsterdam, but they are delayed and never catch up with the students.
+In Amsterdam, Trevor and Jill meet The Honourable Order of Elks who are "looking for a bit of action".
+They help Jill and Trevor to escape, but they are finally sent home.
+The tapes are revealed as just a charade invented by shady government forces as part of a disinformation campaign.